SamyakSheokar2203/Simple-ATM_Machine-Code/README.md

 ## Simple-ATM_Machine-Code
-This is simple ATM Machine code Where you can easily Check, Withdrawal, Deposite your money.
+This is simple ATM Machine code Where you can easily Check, Withdrawal, Deposit your money.